HarshitSati/Projects/Customer_Churn/README.md

 ![report 3](https://github.com/HarshitSati/Projects/blob/main/Customer_Churn/images/results/XGBoost_classification_report.jpg)
 ### Logging and Testing
-churn_script_logging_and_tests.py logs all the successes and failures that occur in the important functions of churn_library.py.</br>
+churn_script_logging_and_tests.py logs all the successes and failures that occur in the important functions of churn_library.py while testing the important functions.</br>
 A normal run will results in the logs file to look like this
 ![logs](https://github.com/HarshitSati/Projects/blob/main/Customer_Churn/logs/SS_logs_normal.png)